nlpub/babelnet-extract/README.md

 BabelNet Extract
 ================

 This program extracts certain data from the [BabelNet](http://babelnet.org/) lexical ontology.
-There are three modes available for synset, sense, and neighbourhood extraction, correspondingly.
+There are three actions implemented for synset, sense, and neighbourhood extraction, correspondingly.
 The data processing routines are implemented using multithreading, so they should scale well as long as the underlying storage allows.

 [![Build Status][travis_ci_badge]][travis_ci_link]